storm-nhaab/nena-python-competence/lesson_01/README.md

 To navigate the Windows Terminal we use a set of commands.
 We will go over these in the course.
 For future reference, [here is a good short video](https://www.youtube.com/watch?v=FpRGRLI8Fy8) covering the commands we have covered.

+## Github Desktop

+Github Desktop is the tool we use to share our notebooks and scripts.
+It uploads your scripts to your GitHub page where other people can

 ## JupyterLab

 JupyterLab is a great tool for doing anything data analysis.
 With it, you create what is referred to as notebooks.
 You can use them to visualize data, work with excel files, run python scripts and write python code wich runs directly in the notebook, you can even write complete publishable books with JupyterLab.